configcat/scan-repository/README.md

     ![secrets](https://raw.githubusercontent.com/configcat/scan-repository/main/assets/secrets.png  "secrets")

 2. Get the ID of your ConfigCat Config that you want to associate with your repository.
-The scanner will use this ID to determine which feature flags & settings to search in your source code.
+The scanner will use this ID to determine which feature flags & settings to search for in your source code.
     - Go to your [ConfigCat Dashboard](https://app.configcat.com), select the desired Config, and click the code references icon on one of your feature flags.

       ![code-ref](https://raw.githubusercontent.com/configcat/scan-repository/main/assets/code_ref.png  "code-ref")